ghost171/Audio_recognition/README.md

       energy = sqrt(energy) / 32768;
       return energy;
     }
+#### What you need to use this program?
+For example you have L.opus you need to transfer it to wav mono-channel.
+For it doenload ffmpeg:

+    sudo apt install ffmpeg
+Then:

+    ffmpeg -i L.opus - ac 1 file.wav

 #### functions and methods ans classes for vad.cpp
     void print(const std::vector<T> &data, int limit = 0) {}
     void print_with_timeline(const std::vector<T> &data,